Skip to content

 2. If a type SomeType[T] has any methods where T is in the input position (def method(self, arg: T) -> None), then it is not covariant in T (i.e.: SomeType[Apple] is not assignable to SomeType[Fruit])

-If both of the bullet points apply, the type is invariant.
+If both conditons apply, the type is invariant.

 T being "in the output position" and "in the input position" is quite misleading.
 For example, if SomeType[T]'s only method is def method(self) -> Callable[[T], None], then SomeType is contravariant; if the method is def method(self, fn: Callable[[T], None]), then it is covariant; and if the method is def method(self) -> list[T] then it is invariant.
 The margins of this napkin are too narrow, so stay tuned for the next chapter.